kevinkresna25/gzctf-demo/README.md

 # GZCTF Demo - Docker Compose Management

-A Docker Compose management script for GZCTF (Capture The Flag) platform
+A Docker Compose management script for GZCTF (Capture The Flag) platform.

+> **⚠️ Important**: This is a **demo repository** for learning and testing purposes.
+For production deployments, please use the official [GZCTF platform](https://github.com/GZTimeWalker/GZCTF) and [gzcli](https://github.com/dimasma0305/gzcli) tools.

 ## 🚀 Features